adobe-type-tools/opentype-spec-drafts/newfeatvar_spec.md

 A condition set does not need to specify conditions for all possible factors ==or all aspects of a given factor.
 For example, if the location on one axis of a variable font is not relevant to the use of a condition set, its conditions can simply omit any reference to that axis.
-Accordingly,== when a condition set contains *no* conditions  ==it *always* applies.==
+When a condition set contains *no* conditions ==it *always* applies.==

-==The particular use or meaning of a condition set table is context-dependent, but in every case it divides the space of its factors into two: the region or regions in which the condition set applies, and the region or regions in which it does not apply.
+==The particular use or meaning of a condition set table is context-dependent, but in every case it divides the space of its factor(s) into two: the region or regions in which the condition set applies, and the region or regions in which it does not apply.
 These are respectively equivalent to the space in which all of its conditions are true and the space in which at least one of